orsinium-labs/MovieLens/README.md

 1. **GenreSelector** -- returns best movies in genres of given movie.
 Also position in rating depends on count of common genres.
 1. **SimilarSelector** -- returns movies sorted by rating multiplied on genres and years similarity of movies to given movie.

+## Ideas to improve

+1. [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition) really works great in recommendation systems.
+[Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize) winners BellKor team [used SVD++](https://www.netflixprize.com/assets/GrandPrize2009_BPC_BellKor.pdf) as the main algorithm of their solution.
+However, full solution composed from 27 (!!!) algorithms.
+1. Grid Search on Cross Validation to get best params for SVD.
+1. Write everything on Go.
+I really like Python, but learning time of this models makes me sad.
+1. kNN also can work quite good.
+1. Make Selector based on Slope One
+1. Make Selector that can work on any Estimator.
+For this we can get users that like given movie and build mean recommendation for them.
+1. VotingClassifier to use combination of Estimators as one.
+All modern recommendation systems build on combinations of algorithms.
+1. Use [Evaluation](https://en.wikipedia.org/wiki/Evaluation) to use combination of Selectors as one.

 ## Results

 ```